xrip/pico-xt/README.md

 To decrease or increase appropriated sound device volume, press Ctrl + related button and numpad "+" / "-", for example Ctrl + "D" + "-" will decrease DSS volume, Ctrl + "S" + "+" - increase whole sound system volume.

+To swap DSS and Covox LPT1 and LPT2, use Ctrl + "D" + "C".

 # Hardware needed
 To get it working you should have an Murmulator (development) board with VGA output.
 Schematics available here at https://github.com/AlexEkb4ever/MURMULATOR_classical_scheme